jhpyle/docassemble/_docs/interviews.md

 [JavaScript] that **docassemble** needs with the [CSS] and [JavaScript] already contained within the host web site.

+The [Drupal module] and [WordPress plugin] both support embedding interviews into `<div>` elements.

-For example, **docassemble** depends on the [CSS] classes of [Bootstrap 4] being defined, but the site into which you are embedding might not use [Bootstrap], or may use a different version.
-You will need to make sure that the [CSS] of your site is loaded after the [CSS] needed by **docassemble**.
-The [CSS] of your site will affect the styling of the **docassemble** interview, which is generally a good thing because you will probably want the interview to have the same look-and-feel as your site.
+**docassemble** depends on the [CSS] classes of [Bootstrap 4] being defined.
+Your site's [CSS] should be loaded after the [CSS] needed by **docassemble**, so that it overrides the **docassemble** [CSS] rules.
+(The [Drupal module] and [WordPress plugin] are configured to do this.)
+The [CSS] of your site will thus affect the styling of the **docassemble** interview.
+This is generally a good thing because you will probably want the interview to have the same look-and-feel as your site.
 However, some of the changes that your site's [CSS] will make to the look-and-feel of your interview will not be desirable.
 For example, you might see excessive padding between form fields.
-You will likely need to make edits to your site's CSS to adjust these parameters.
+You will likely need to make edits to your site's [CSS] to adjust these parameters.

 Another complication is that **docassemble** requires [jQuery].
 There might be problems due to incompatible versions of [jQuery].